Sean-93/newmarquee/readme.md

 - **Seamless Animation**: The content emerges from one side of the screen, scrolls away, and then once it has completely scrolled away, the content seamlessly re-emerges from the other side
 - **Adjustable Speed**: Allows for variable speed
 - **Four Directions**: Supports four directions - up, down, left, and right
-- **Persistance Between Pages**: Optional persistance between pages where the animation will seamlessly continue when navigating to another page that has an identical use of New Marquee
 - **Pause on Hover**: Optional pause of marquee scrolling animation when hovering over the New Marquee content - resumes when no longer hovering

 ## Usage